aakash-patidar/Ananya-Store-Data-Analysis/README.md

 The "ask" phase of the data analysis process involves recognizing the current problem, understanding stakeholder expectations, defining the business task, and identifying how insights will benefit stakeholders.

 **Business Task:**
-Analyze the 2023 annual sales report to gain insights that will guide the company in understanding its customer base and help drive sales growth in 2024.
+Analyze the 2023 annual sales to gain insights that will guide the company in understanding its customer base and help drive sales growth in 2024.

 **Key Stakeholders**
 The key stakeholders for this project include: